abhitekula/TankTrouble/DEVELOPMENT.md

 * Deleting the bullets that hit the tank would cause segfault
 * Shooting when paused caused a segfault
 * When powerups were removed they would stop showing up on screen but tanks would still hit them.
+* Segfault after removing powerup.

 ## Unsolved Issues
 * When the framerate is set to above the max refresh rate of the monitor everything in the game is much slower.
 (Temp fix: Keep fps to 30)
-* Segfault after removing powerup

-## ToDo

-* Resize tanks and elements of screen when windows is resized.